yuvalmGS/gigaspaces-wiki-jekyll/xap97/cpp-api-usage-example.markdown

 DONE
 Press Enter to end API Usage Example...

+{%endhighlight%}

 {% infosign %} The API Usage Example can work with any given space simply by providing the space URL as an argument.
 To do so change the project Command Arguments and specify the space URL string.
 For example, `jini://localhost/*/mySpace`.